College Affordability: AU and Your Educational Goals

 Advance Planning: Unique to university budgeting in higher education, AU’s budget follows a 2-year cycle.
-In February 2013, the AU Board of Trustees approved a university budget for the next two years (Academic Years 2013-14 and 2014-15) that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution, even in a challenging economic time.
+In March 2015, the AU Board of Trustees approved a university budget for the next two years (Academic Years 2015-16 and 2016-17) that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution.

 A Focus on the Process: Most recently, we’ve focused on our financial aid distribution process.
 Since 2009, we have shifted our institutional expenditures from merit to need-based aid to mitigate cost, increase affordability and decrease student indebtedness.
 We have also committed to funding low income Pell-eligible students.

 Financial Literacy: AU recognizes there is not enough information, especially for students and their families who utilize private loans.
 Therefore, AU is ramping up its efforts to educate students and families about AU costs and promote smart financial decisions.
 Last spring, the Financial Aid Office created a financial literacy workshop focused on all aspects of money management including debt and budget planning.
 The program will continue this year.

-Reaching Out to Those in Need: AU has established an Emergency Financial Aid Fund to ensure that students whose situations change are able to continue their studies through to graduation, despite financial challenges they may face on the way.
+Reaching Out to Those in Need: AU has established an Emergency Financial Aid Fund to ensure that students whose situations change significantly are able to continue their studies through to graduation, despite financial challenges they may face on the way.
 The Class of 2012, many of whom either faced economic hardship themselves or witnessed classmates struggling to stay in school, decided that their senior class gift would be a donation to the Emergency Financial Aid Fund.
 After hearing of the senior class’ efforts, AU’s deans matched dollar for dollar the donations from students graduating in their school or college.
 The end result--$14,000 was added to the fund.